Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-We additionally show that 2-Colour \textsc{Jelly} (or 1-Colour \textsc{Jelly} with the use of platforms) is NP-Hard for boards of a constant height of only just 4.
-In this case, we will use the property of jellies of different colour to move one on top of the other.
+In Section \ref{sec:2col}, we additionally show that 2-Colour \textsc{Jelly} is NP-hard for boards of a constant height of only 4, by using the property of jellies of different colour to move one on top of the other.
 However, let us note here that, unlike 1-Colour \textsc{Jelly}, it is not known whether this problem is in NP.

-In Section \ref{sec:boundedheight} we show that 1-Colour \textsc{Jelly} with bounded board height is NP-Hard.
-In Section \ref{sec:2col}, we extend this result to boards of height 4 by allowing 2 different colours (or 1 colour and a platform).
-Last, in Section \ref{par:jellyLength} we show that 1-Colour \textsc{Jelly} with bounded board length is NP-Hard.

-\subsection{1-Colour \textsc{Jelly} is NP-Complete even with a restricted number of lines}
+\subsection{1-Colour JELLY is NP-complete even with a restricted number of lines}

 We prove the following result: